bro-has-new-account-in-github/elasticsearch-php/README.md

 **Notice**: we added a special header in the HTTP response.
-This is the product check header, and it is required for guarantee that `elasticsearch-php` is communicating with an Elasticsearch server 8.0+.
+This is the product check header, and it is required for guarantee that `elasticsearch-php` is communicating with an Ogi server 8.0+.

 For more information you can read the
 [Mock client](https://docs.php-http.org/en/latest/clients/mock-client.html)